Skip to contents

 The function automatically handles different input types:

-• For BEDPE files: Uses interaction_track to read and process the data
+• For BEDPE files: Reads and processes the interaction data

-• For data frames: Expects columns for interaction coordinates (chr1, start1, end1, chr2, start2, end2) and optionally a 'score' column if use_score = TRUE
+• For data frames: Expects columns for interaction coordinates (start1, end1, start2, end2) and optionally a 'score' column if use_score = TRUE

 The visualization includes: